The future of Open Innovation

 Simon: Intercompany Open Innovation activities are difficult to fund, but I am convinced that people who experience trust and great, creative workshop formats will either recommend 4-advice or will come back in another way.
 Especially given today´s recommendation and network based economy.
 Which roles will Freemium based business models play in the near future for SaaS solutions like Viima?
 Do you see other business models with high relevance?

 Erkka: The Challenge with freemium models is how to convert customers from free to paying customers.
 You need a clear understanding on how to launch a free version and how to make the conversion.
 Customers need to see the value before they commit to convert.
 We use the Freemium model because Viima is very scalable and the great ease of use makes customers convert when number of users grow bigger.
-In addition, new customers don´t put in too much strain on our infrastructure, so we are able to manage that.

 The world will continue to be more open and transparent.
 Therefore Open Innovation will gain more traction.

 Simon: How do you see the future of Open Innovation in the next three to ten years?
 What will remain, and what is likely to change?

 Erkka: I think the world will become more open and transparent.
 And in that sense Open Innovation activities will gain more traction.
 What the actual format will be, is hard to predict.
 But the last years give a clear indication and the fact that digital natives becoming decision makers will help a lot.
 Nevertheless, there are still very large intercultural differences – so there will not be one point in time when everyone is going participate in Open Innovation.

 Simon: I have taken a course at MIT regarding Service Design Thinking.
 Steven Eppinger has great ideas and methodologies about sustainable product and service innovation.
 This is a topic I am passionate about and want to help develop further in Germany.
 How can you help with making product and service innovation efforts more sustainable?